prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Messages.md

 ![](img/Noti/9.png)

-* These Messages are uniquely identified using a Short Code.
+* These Messages are uniquely identified using a *Short Code*.
 * The configuration details for a custom message are similar to standard message.
 (See previous [section](#Message Configuration) )

 ## Different Messages for Different Players

-You can use segmentation to send players different messages using *Segment configuration*.
+You can use segmentation to send players different messages using *Segment Configuration*.
 For example, you can create a segment for French players and send these players French language versions of messages:

 ![](img/Noti/4.jpg)